genesis-community/bosh-genesis-kit/MANUAL.md

 that this proxy does not support every safe function.
 It does support basic functionality making credhub management a bit easier.

+# Blacksmith Integration

+To enable blacksmith use of this BOSH director for deploying services activate the `blacksmith-integration` feature.
+This will add a 'blacksmith' user that only has permissions to interact with its own deployments and upload releases and stemcells and expose it via exodus data to the blacksmith kit.

 # External Database Support

 This kit supports using a database for the BOSH Director, UAA, and CredHub